 Handle holder to allow easier access to your Concept 2 Rower's chain for lubing or maintenance

 For a strong recovery: check the bungee

 When you enter the recovery phase of your rowing stroke and the handle pulls you gradually back towards the catch position it's the bungee cord that's pulling you back.
 If this gets tired or worn out, then you are not going to benefit from as strong a recovery phase so this is an important aspect of Concept 2 rower maintenance.
 If the handle barely retracts at all when you release it, it may be completely broken or have become disconnected.
 Don't worry though, it's possible to adjust this and in the worst case there's a fairly cheap replacement bungee part (Concept 2 call this the "shock cord") and it's something most people will be able to do for themselves with a bit of patience.
 The bungee is located in the front part of the machine underneath the handle rack and is fairly easy to adjust or replace - for more info on replacement see here.

 In the video below Olympic Champion Eric Murray gives tips for maintaining the chain and the bungee cord ("Shock cord") on his Concept 2 rower:

-Concept 2 rower: Eric Murray discusses chain and bungee maintenance
+Concept 2 rowing machine maintenance: Eric Murray discusses chain and bungee maintenance

-For a smooth ride: check the seat and the slide
+For a smooth ride: clean the seat and the slide

-If that doesn't help then you might need to figure out if either the slide is damaged or the rollers are past their best.
-In either situation you can get spare parts from Concept 2 - they are brilliant at providing spares for pretty much anything to do with the rowing machine, which is why old machines can represent great value.
+If cleaning the seat rollers and the slide doesn't help then you might need to figure out if either the slide is damaged or the rollers are past their best and perhaps dented.
+In either situation you can get spare parts from Concept 2 - they are brilliant at providing spares for pretty much anything to do with the rowing machine, which is why even old machines can represent great value if maintained correctly.